 There are many ways you could measure a corrugated box.
-Here are helpful guidelines to accurately communicate your requirements for determining the right dimensions of your boxes, for case packing inside your boxes, and for handling the outer dimensions of your boxes with case formers, case tapers, and palletizers.
+Here are helpful guidelines to accurately communicate your requirements for determining the right dimensions of your boxes.
+Use this info to work with case packing your boxes, and for handling your boxes with case formers, case tapers, and palletizers.

 Corrugated case dimensions are stated in the order of length, width, and depth or height (L x W x H), referring to the opening of an assembled box.
-The length is the longer of the two sides, and the width is the shortest.
-The depth, or height, is the distance between the opening and the opposite panel.
+Usually, the length is the longer of the two sides, and the width is the shortest.
+The height (or depth if the box is on its side) is the distance between the opening and the opposite panel.